Skip to main content

 • Traffic offenses in Virginia are classified as either moving or nonmoving violations, depending on what your vehicle was doing at the time.

-• The first call after any traffic ticket should be to a traffic violations law firm.
+• The first call after any traffic ticket should be to a traffic ticket law firm.

 • Contesting tickets can be accomplished effectively, often by questioning the calibration of radar guns.